“Health is more important than wealth.” – English Proverb

 Why Health Is More Important Than Wealth

 What is your most important asset – your most prized possession?
 Is it your house?
 Or your 401(k)?
+Your liquid net worth in an emergency fund?
 Maybe even your time?

 If you really think about it, your most important asset is YOU – and more specifically your health.